mwvgroup/Photometric-Classification/README.md

 - The official CSP webpage for DR3 is [here](https://csp.obs.carnegiescience.edu/news-items/csp-dr3-photometry-released).
 - Spectroscopic classification can be found in [Folatelli et al. (2013)](https://arxiv.org/abs/1305.6997).
 Data tables are available from [Vizier](http://cdsarc.u-strasbg.fr/viz-bin/cat/J/ApJ/773/53)

-## About the 91bg model

-- The [91bg model](https://github.com/mwvgroup/SDSS-Classification/blob/issues/3/port_model/sncosmo_91bgmodel/_sncosmo_91bgmodel.py) is based on 35 [SED templates](https://github.com/mwvgroup/SDSS-Classification/tree/issues/3/port_model/snana_sims/91BG_SED) provided by S. Gonzalez-Gaitan.
-These SEDs are based on [Nugent's](https://iopscience.iop.org/article/10.1086/341707) 91bg but extending a bit to the UV.
-They form a 7\*5 grid with 7 different stretches and 5 different colors.
-The ranges and relations of colors and stretch to generate the different SNANA templates were obtained by fitting with [SiFTO](https://iopscience.iop.org/article/10.1086/588518/meta) this template to all 91bg at low-z.
-- The 7 SEDs with different stretches can be generated from one single SED by stretching the phase (or time) axis: flux = template(t, &lambda;) &rArr; flux = template(t / stretch, &lambda;).
-- Our approach is picking 5 SEDs with same stretch (st = 0.65) and different colors (c = [0, 0.25, 0.5, 1.0]), using template(t / (stretch/0.65), &lambda;) to fit for stretch and linearly interpolating over 5 SEDs to fit for color.
-- For now, this model works well on recovering stretches and colors of snana simulated light curves but the fitted redshifts are slightly larger than the simulated value.
-We'll keep trying to further optimize this model.